1001 - Public Communications

 1001.2 - News Media Relations

-Board of Education: Members of the news media are encouraged and welcome to attend open board meetings.
-The board president will be the spokesperson for the board and the superintendent will be the spokesperson for the district.
-It is the responsibility of the board president and the superintendent to respond to inquiries from the media about the district.
-Members of the news media seeking information about the district should direct their inquiries to the superintendent [or designee].
-The superintendent [or designee] will accurately and objectively provide the facts and board position in response to inquiries from the news media regarding the district.
+Members of the news media are encouraged and welcome to attend open board meetings.
+The board president is the spokesperson for the board, and the superintendent is the spokesperson for the district.
+It is the responsibility of the board president and superintendent to respond to inquiries from the news media about the district.

 Adopted: 3/00